If you’re curious about the types of geckos found in Hawaii, you’ve come to the right place.

 The fifth on my list of types of geckos in Hawaii is the Orange-Spotted Day Gecko (Phelsuma Guimbeaui).

-These colorful lizards measure 4 and 5 inches in length and have distinctive orange spots on their backs.
+These colorful lizards measure 4 and 5 inches long and have distinctive orange spots on their backs.

 They prefer warmer climates and can be found living near human dwellings.